giu176/ProtonVPN-auto-NATPMP/README.md

 Citing the [ProtonVPN website](https://protonvpn.com/support/port-forwarding/):
 > "Port forwarding is currently available in our Windows app for everyone with a paid Proton VPN plan. "

 So if you have manually configured a tunnel on your machine you need to manually enable port forwarding as explained in the [official documentation](https://protonvpn.com/support/port-forwarding-manual-setup/).
-Port forwarding on routers can be acheived in the same way from a linux machine inside the network if its traffic is routed through the tunnel.
+Port forwarding for tunnels created on a router can be acheived in the same way running the `natpmpc` command from a linux machine inside the network if its traffic is routed through the tunnel.

-This script provides an automatic way to enable this feature in all unsupported devices and can be customized to parse the opened port number to software of your choice, for example [qbittorrent-nox](https://github.com/qbittorrent/qBittorrent/wiki/Running-qBittorrent-without-X-server-(WebUI-only,-systemd-service-set-up,-Ubuntu-15.04-or-newer)) (qbittorrent-nox configuration below).
+This script provides an automatic way to enable this feature in unsupported devices and can be customized to pass the number of the opened port to software of your choice, for example [qbittorrent-nox](https://github.com/qbittorrent/qBittorrent/wiki/Running-qBittorrent-without-X-server-(WebUI-only,-systemd-service-set-up,-Ubuntu-15.04-or-newer)) (qbittorrent-nox configuration below).
 ## Before running the script

 The script was tested on a P2P application running on debian 12 connected to a MiktorTikOS VM that routes all the trafffic through a ProtonVPN server.
 Before you use the script you need to manually configure your device following [Step 1 in Proton VPN official guide](https://protonvpn.com/support/port-forwarding-manual-setup/).
 It's also recommended to try Step 2 from the same guide to test the command `natpmpc` as the script will use the same code from this guide.